 Littlepage Mansion-Charleston Civil War Trail

 Rebecca Wood was born in March 1824 to prosperous landowning parents in the Kanawha Valley of what was then western Virginia.
-She quickly grew into a strong, intelligent, and spunky young woman, and was married to Adam Littlepage, who had recently moved to the Kanawha Valley of West Virginia to join the growing salt business, on February 8, 1845.
+She quickly grew into a strong, intelligent, and spunky young woman, and was married to Adam Littlepage, who had recently (on February 8, 1845) moved to the Kanawha Valley of West Virginia to join the growing salt business.
 The recently married Littlepages moved to a rented home near Brook’s Furnace, located on the site of what is now Daniel Boone Park.
 There, Rebecca and Adam welcomed their first three children, daughters Mary Lavinia and Mary Elizabeth and son John William.
-Both of the girls died in infancy, a common incident in those times.
+Both of the girls died in infancy, a common occurrence in those times.

 In 1848, the young couple began to plan for a permanent home when the Stone House on Kanawha Two-Mile Creek went up for auction.
-Adam Littlepage outbid Dr. Spicer Patrick, who owned adjacent property, by $500, and Rebecca Littlepage moved into Stone House, which was to be her home for the rest of her life.
+Adam Littlepage outbid Dr. Spicer Patrick, who owned adjacent property, by $500, and Rebecca Littlepage moved into Stone House, which was to be her home for the rest of her life, with her family.

 The Littlepage family quickly grew; Rebecca brought five more children into the world before the outbreak of the Civil War in 1861.

 Unlike the rest of Western Virginia, Kanawha County had a sizable slave population.
 In 1850, there were more than 3,000 slaves compared to a free population of 12,000.
 Rebecca’s mother had given her a slave, a young woman of 18 named Celine, at the time of Rebecca’s marriage to Adam Littlepage.
 Adam, an industrious businessman, used slaves in one of his many businesses, a cooperage across the street from the Stone House.